-While applicants are encouraged to use the prices corresponding to the nearest date prior to the date their lease was signed, applicants may also elect to use another price, provided documentation and explanation is provided with the application.
+Applicants shall use the prices corresponding to the nearest date prior to the date their lease was signed, applicants may elect to use another price, provided documentation and explanation is provided with the application.
 Note that these forecasted prices would not affect the lease arrangement in any way or actual marketing decisions and would only serve as a means to calculate the tax credit.
 Further, these forecasted prices, which are based on deferred CME Group futures prices adjusted for Nebraska average basis and monthly sales patterns, should not be construed as marketing advice or recommendations by the Beginning Farmer Tax Credit Program, the Beginning Farmer Board, or the Nebraska Department of Agriculture.

 Instructions on using the price to complete the Cash Equivalent Statement may be found on page two of the Cash Equivalent Statement located on the Applications and Forms page.